elliotcapell/region-lock-enforcer/README.md

     - Shift click a marked tile to un-mark it
     - You can also do this on the world map, where it will mark grids that you can configure the size of in settings
     - Press your Toggle Editor Hotkey to exit/enter editing mode at will
-- When you are done, click 'Finish', and the program will automatically draw your border on the outer perimeter of your marked tiles.
-If you did not mark a fully enclosed shape, it will smart-complete it
+- When you are done, click 'Finish', and the program will automatically draw your border on the outer perimeter of the shape produced by your marked tiles.
+Note that your marked tiles must create an enclosed shape.
 - You can edit a previously 'Finished' border by clicking the edit icon in the side panel
+- You can change the styling (line colour, or use props) of each border individually by clicking the paint brush icon
+- Note that a region can have many distinct borders, if desired

-#### To define a teleports whitelist:
+#### To define a teleport allow list:
 - All teleports on this list will by disabled by default when the plugin is active
 - To enable a teleport, simply find it in the list and check the box